 The Institute of Philosophy of the Czech Academy of Sciences, a publicly funded non-university research institution, conducts interdisciplinary research in key areas of philosophy and related humanities.
-The Institute is the largest humanities-focused or social science-focused institute affiliated with the Academy of Sciences.
+The Institute is the largest humanities institute affiliated with the Czech Academy of Sciences.
 It subscribes to the principles of open science, non-discriminatory policies and good practices in line with European standards.
-The Institute is currently divided into twelve research teams (a list of these teams, as well as information about the overall structure of the Institute, can be found in the organisational schemes of the Institute and its component parts).
-These scholarly units focus on the three main thematic areas:
+The Institute is currently divided into twelve research units (a list of these units, as well as information about the overall structure of the Institute, can be found in the organizational schemes of the Institute and its component parts).
+These scholarly units focus on the three main research areas:

-1) Current issues of contemporary philosophy and philosophical aspects of related scholarly disciplines (the Department of Analytic Philosophy – including the Centre for Formal Epistemology; the Department of Logic; the Department of Contemporary Continental Philosophy; the Department for the Study of Modern Rationality; the Department of Moral and Political Philosophy together with the Centre for Global Studies; and the Centre for Science, Technology, and Society Studies).
+1) Contemporary issues of philosophy and philosophical aspects of related scholarly disciplines (the Department of Analytic Philosophy – including the Centre for Formal Epistemology; the Department of Logic; the Department of Contemporary Continental Philosophy; the Department for the Study of Modern Rationality; the Centre for Global Studies; and the Centre for Science, Technology, and Society Studies).

-2) The history of European and Czech philosophical thought (the Department for the Study of Ancient and Medieval Thought; the Department of Comenius Studies and Early Modern Intellectual History; the Centre for Theoretical Study/Jan Patočka Archive; the Department for the Study of Modern Czech Philosophy).
+2) The history of European and Czech philosophical thought (the Department for the Study of Ancient and Medieval Thought; the Department of Comenius Studies and Early Modern Intellectual History; Jan Patočka Archive; the Department for the Study of Modern Czech Philosophy).

-The Institute closely cooperates with universities and other research institutions in the Czech Republic and abroad.
-Together with its partner universities it oversees doctoral studies in four areas, which enable students to make use of the research infrastructure of the Institute of Philosophy and to work with the Institute's researchers as academic advisors.
-The Institute of Philosophy, together with respected research institutions in other countries, takes part in a number of research projects.
-At present, the Institute is involved in a large number of international and domestic collaborative projects.
-Every year a number of foreign researchers also carry out research stays at the Institute.
+The Institute of Philosophy closely cooperates with universities and other research institutions in the Czech Republic and abroad.
+Together with its partner universities, it oversees doctoral studies in four areas, which enable students to make use of the research infrastructure of the Institute and to work with our researchers as academic advisors.

 The Institute of Philosophy’s library, which is open to the public, houses a specialized collection of more than 110,000 volumes at two different sites.
 It also offers full-text and bibliographic databases, e-books and e-journals.
-The Institute also organizes and offers its scholarly expertise to educational and popularizing events intended for the general public, including science fairs, open houses, and summer schools in philosophy, classics, and medieval studies.
+The Institute also organizes educational and popularizing events intended for the general public, including science fairs, open houses, and summer schools in philosophy, classics, and medieval studies.